 Identify Manage Declare

-Once you have identified a conflict or possible conflict then you need to put in place strategies to manage the conflict and to declare the conflict.
-Personal conflicts should be discussed with the directors, or if you are a director with the other directors, and together you can resolve how to remove you from the conflict or implement a procedure so that there is no risk of the conflict causing harm.
+Once a conflict has been identified or possible conflict then strategies need to be put in place to manage the conflict and to declare the conflict.
+Personal conflicts should be discussed with the directors, or if a director, then with the other directors, and together resolve how to remove the conflict or implement a procedure so that there is no risk of the conflict causing harm.

-When CCE is conflicted or may be conflicted you should consider appropriate project controls and disclosure.
+When CCE is conflicted or may be conflicted then appropriate project controls and disclosures should be considered.

 Does CCE have some interest which means it will be difficult to work objectively on a project?
 A good test is the newspaper headline test – could someone make a story out of this no matter how fanciful it might be?